 Understanding the Key Differences Between Dementia and Alzheimer's Disease

-August 13, 2024 - Reading time: 25 minutes
+August 13, 2024 - Reading time: 9 minutes

 In the realm of cognitive decline, dementia and Alzheimer's disease are terms that are often used interchangeably, but they represent distinct conditions.
 Understanding the differences between dementia and Alzheimer's disease is crucial for accurate diagnosis, effective treatment, and compassionate caregiving.
-While they share similarities, each has unique characteristics and implications that are important to recognize.
+While they share similarities, each has unique characteristics and implications that are important to recognise.

 What is Dementia?